linode/docs/docs/guides/development/javascript/deploying-mern-stack-app-ubuntu-debian/index.md

 You can refer to the [Starting MERN Stack Services](/docs/guides/deploying-mern-stack-app-ubuntu-debian/#starting-mern-stack-services) section below for more on getting your MERN stack up and running.

-## How to Deploy a MERN App to An Non-Preconfigured Instance
+## How to Deploy a MERN App to a Non-Preconfigured Instance

 To install the components for a MERN stack yourself, you can follow the steps below.
 These walk you through installing MongoDB and Node.js and adding Express JS and React to your project if they are not already added.